INTENS-FI/intens/internal.md

   know if monkey patching would turn those green.
 We don't do that though, so we now have a queue (in `.sockio.Monitor`) where future callbacks post events for a background coroutine to emit.
+- To avoid having lots of small concurrent transactions, job results are not saved by the task callback.
+Saving is queued by the callback for later execution by `.tasks.flush_updates`.
+Deletion of active jobs uses the same queue (a callback queues the deletion when the task finishes).

 ## ZODB